 4 – Using Light Loading Themes

-Simple, elegant themes can invisibly reduce your database call into a great amount.
-There are plenty of WordPress themes that boast infinite add on features like inbuilt slider, ad boxes, related posts tweak, subscription pop up etc.
+Simple, elegant themes can invisibly reduce your database call by a great amount.
+There are plenty of WordPress themes that boast infinite add-on features like inbuilt sliders, ad boxes, related posts tweak, subscription pop up, etc.

 Keep in mind that in accordance with the number of features you use, the chances of high server load are high.
 I personally suggest Genesis Framework as it’s running on thousands of authority blogs.